iadvize/documentation/docs/webhooks.md

 ### `satisfaction.answered`

-Emitted when visitor has answered a customer satisfaction, net promoter score or satisfaction comment.
+Emitted when visitor has answered a customer satisfaction, net promoter score, satisfaction comment or custom question.
 Will be emitted at every click on an answer by the visitor.

 ***Example with `customerSatisfaction` filled***